tatdig/TDCoin-Verify/README.md

 Document such as ...
 Feel free to join the project.

-To submit information to TDCoin blockchain please refer to https://github.com/tatdig/BC-short-message
+To submit information to TDCoin blockchain please refer to https://github.com/tatdig/BC-short-message script.

 TDCoin Development